At Central Normal School, we believe that the active and authentic involvement of students in their learning is crucial to engagement and achievement.

 Through our ‘Seedlings’ Programme, we aim to ensure your child has a positive and seamless transition into school life, During a series of up to four Seedlings sessions, your child will:

 Central Normal School provides a learner centred environment which strives to ensure every child is a successful learner.
 When children enter school, they bring with them a lot of prior learning and experiences from both family and early childhood settings.
 This complements the curriculum expectations we hold for children in their first year at school.

 All children entering the school have approximately four pre-school classroom visits prior to starting school.
 Classroom visits are arranged with the New Entrant teacher.
 Transitioning children into school properly is very important, so Central Normal School also offers all enrolled children turning five a transition to school programme which aims to ensure a smooth transition from pre-school centres or their home.
-This programme is called ‘Seedlings’ and is run fortnightly on a Tuesday afternoon from 1.45-3pm.
+This programme is called ‘Seedlings’ and is run fortnightly on a Tuesday morning from 9:00-10:00am.
 Each child has four sessions which they can attend.
 This is additional to the four classroom visits.
 Please contact the school office if you are interested in your child attending this transition programme.

 The school has an enrolment ‘Zone’.
 Children who live within the ‘Zone’ automatically qualify for enrolment in the school.
 Out of zone children are accepted depending on classroom numbers at the time.
 A waiting list for the Bi lingual classes is in place when required.